Get the scoop on sending mail throughout Columbia's campuses

 The Undergraduate Package Center on the 4th floor of Lerner Hall is the primary package pick-up location for undergraduate residents of Columbia Housing.
 During Fall Check-In, auxiliary package pick-up locations are noted in the “Location and Hours” section of the home page.

 Look for the applicable package pick-up location indicated in the email notification sent by the Undergraduate Package Center.
+Please note that the Package Center is moving to Wien Hall this August.
+We will share more information on the website and via email in the coming weeks.

 Does the Undergraduate Package Center sell stamps?